avianarios/codigo_DWEC/unidad 5/4.-BOM/readme.md

 - **Maintain user session**: For example, remembering that a user has logged in.
 - **Store preferences**: Such as language or website theme.
 - **Tracking and analytics**: To collect data on user behavior.

+## Main features

+- **Lifetime**: Data is stored until the defined expiry date.
+If not defined, it will be deleted when the browser is closed.
+- **Scope**: Only pages on the same domain can access the biscuits, although they are not restricted by protocol or port.
+- **Capacity**: Usually limited to about 4 KB per biscuit, including name, value and attributes.
+- **Data type**: They can only store strings.
+To store objects, they need to be converted to text.
+- **Availability**: They can be accessible from different tabs, windows and browser sessions, as long as they comply with the restrictions of the domain and the established attributes.

 ## How do cookies work?